Quadriffis/immortal-millionaire/4 - develop flexibility.md

 **Principles for flexibility**

-1. Choose stretching routines that target many and big muscles
+1. Choose stretching routines that target many and large muscle groups
 1. Treat stretching as normal length workouts
 1. Stick with intense stretch workouts for at least 6-12 months
 1. Decrease intensity as you reach your desired flexibility (or don't and keep developing)

+**In this chapter**

+- Why flexbility develops slower than muscle size/strength
+- Recommended flexibility/mobility program
+- My journey from not being able to touch my to 'that flexible guy'

 ## Tools